-Next Lecture (generally at 7:30 PM) will be: (resumes after summer)
+Next Lecture will be: TBD

 - Etz Chaim is a vibrant congregation known for the passion and decorum of its prayer, the breadth and creativity of its programming, its devotion to Israel, and its warm and welcoming atmosphere.